rakibdevs/Login-Registration-Form-Bootstrap-4/README.md

 ```

 ### Swith to Dark or Light
 It is very easy to switch between light or dark mode.
-In order to switch dark mode add an extra class dark. and for light mode remove dark class
+In order to switch dark mode add an extra class `dark`. and for light mode remove `dark` class

 ```html
 <!-- Dark Mode -->